nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Parameter

-Parameters are the changeable inputs that you can give for a specific part of a command.
+`Parameter`s are the changeable inputs that you can give for a specific part of a command.
 For example, in the portion `i/NAME` of the `addi` command, `NAME` can be replaced with the input that is meaningful to you (e.g, `i/Cookie` or `i/Keychain`).